Fog 57°

 THE WEEK IN REVIEW

-Morris Lake was even with the top of the spillway on 4.29.13.
+Morris Lake is 2 inches below the top of the spillway.

 TSRJR